How can we revitalise our shopping streets?

-We advocate for Yarra’s shopping streets to be upgraded with wider footpaths, bicycle lanes, level access tram stops.
-Cars share a lane with trams and park on side streets.
+We advocate for Yarra’s shopping streets to be upgraded with wider footpaths, bicycle lanes, level access tram stops and more trees.
+Cars share a lane with trams and shoppers park on side streets.
 For our 20 metre wide tram-based shopping streets, we call this the ‘Melbourne Shopping Street’ reference design.

-The ‘Melbourne Shopping Street’ reference design offers the best opportunity for place making, with wider footpaths and space for trees and seating.
+The ‘Melbourne Shopping Street’ reference design delivers more place making than existing conditions, with wider footpaths and more trees.

-The ‘Melbourne Shopping Street’ reference design offers the best ‘movement’ capacity, compared with other designs, because it prioritises the two modes with the highest people carrying capacity – trams and cycling.
+The ‘Melbourne Shopping Street’ reference design offers more ‘movement’ capacity than existing conditions, because it prioritises the two modes with the highest people carrying capacity – trams and cycling.
 Other possible street layouts carry fewer people, because trams are slowed by cars and because a sub-standard bicycle lane won’t attract many people.
-Our ‘better for trams‘ describes how trams can travel faster when cars can’t overtake, and our ‘bicycle lane capacity‘ page shows how a best-practice bicycle lane can transport more people in peak hour than a car lane.
+Our better for trams page describes how trams can travel faster when cars can’t overtake, and the best-practice bicycle lane transports more people than either a parking lane or a peak-hour car lane.

 The ‘Melbourne Shopping Street’ reference design aligns with the ‘Linear Barcelona Model’ as proposed in ‘Transforming Australian Cities’:

-Ferdinand Bolstraat in Amsterdam shows how a tram-based shopping street can thrive while also moving many people.
+This video shows Ferdinand Bolstraat in Amsterdam, a thriving tram-based shopping street that also moves many people.
 The ‘Melbourne Shopping Street’ reference design is similar, but with two tram/car lanes instead of one.